 The boy stared at him in silence.
 His blue eyes caught in the light and shone bright against the shadow upon his face.
 Then, he spoke slowly and confidently; "You're not my father.
 And I'll never join you."

 Vader huffed, the sound coming out as sort of a growl through his respirator.
 "I grow tired of your insolence.
 But in time, you will submit to me...
 If you have nothing else to say then, I shall leave.
-We are approaching Yavin IV, which is, I believe, where your little friends are currently hiding?"
+We are approaching the Yavin system, which is, I believe, where your little friends are currently hiding?"